RashedRifat/Multiple-Object-Style-Transfer/README.md

 8/1/2020: Fringe Effects issue resolved.
 Explanation located above.

 8/3/2020: Light Stylization was added to the project.
 An explanation has been provided above in the demo.

+8/7/2020: Different style weights added to the project.

 # Acknowledgements